-Avalanche rescue gear is useless without the understanding of how to use it.
+Avalanche rescue gear is useless without understanding how to use it.
 A real avalanche rescue is terrifying, stressful, and chaotic.
 To save your partner's life when you only have a few minutes requires beacon, probing, and digging practice.
-Regularly practicing complete rescue scenarios, i.e., locating, probing, and digging up a buried pack is critical.
+Regularly practicing complete rescue scenarios, i.e., locating, probing, and digging up a buried beacon is critical.
 That is the best way to find weaknesses in your equipment or technique, like a probe that won't stay locked together or the frustration of digging straight down and finding yourself standing on your partner's head in a hole too small to work in.

-It is important to begin set up just as you would be in the backcountry - helmet, goggles, and gloves on, beacon inside your zipped jacket, probe folded in your pack, pack on your back.
+It is important to begin your search just as you would in the backcountry - with helmet, goggles, and gloves on, beacon inside your zipped jacket, probe folded in your pack, pack on your back.
 That will help you find problems like difficulty in getting your beacon out and switched to receive with mittens on, difficulty getting your probe securely assembled, etc.

 Solitude Mountain Resort

 This facility consists of eleven buried transceivers.
-To operate first open the control panel, insert batteries (be careful to make sure positive end is pushed into contacts), turn on the desired number of beacons by moving any switch (1 to 11) forward.
+To operate, first open the control panel, insert batteries (be careful to make sure positive end is pushed into contacts), turn on the desired number of beacons by moving any switch (1 to 11) forward.
 Novices should practices with a single beacon exercise first.

 There should be extra batteries in the lid.
 DO NOT DIG UP THE BURIED BEACONS!
 There is a strike plate above each transmitter.
 When you hit this with your probe or shovel, you have found the beacon.
-Report any problems to Craig Gordon.